ohnosequences/db.rna16s/readme.md

 ## License

-The *database* **db.rna16s** is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
-The **contents** are available under its respective licenses.
+The *database* **db.rna16s** is made available under the Open Database Attribution license: http://opendatacommons.org/licenses/by/1.0/.
+The **contents** are available under their respective licenses.
 As far as we can tell all data included in **db.rna16s** could be considered free for any use; do note that sequences and annotations coming from SILVA, which has a restrictive license, are excluded from db.rna16s.

 See the [open data commons FAQ](http://opendatacommons.org/faq/licenses/#db-versus-contents) for more on this distinction between database and contents.